MarounGrey-Notes/Tech-Interview-Preparation/README.md

 # Answers to common interview questions

-#### Why do you want to leave your current position?
+### Why do you want to leave your current position?
-* Even though I'm working full time, its not actually a 40 hours per week and I'm looking for something more stable in terms of hours.
-(For small companies)
-* While my current company was providing me a great opportunity to learn, I'm now ready to move on to a more challenging role, as I pursue my goal to become a strong developer (who is flexible to work with different types of technologies).
-I feel like your company offers me a great opportunity to continue my career trajectory towards that goal.
+Although I've appreciated the valuable learning experience that my current company has provided me, I'm eager to take on new challenges as I pursue my goal of becoming a versatile developer with proficiency across various technologies.
+Given your company's reputation and industry standing, I believe that this role presents an excellent opportunity to continue my career growth and further advance towards that objective.
-* While my current company allows me to grow my skills in a challenging enviroment, I'm interested to see how other leadership styles work in a different organizations.
-* There is no further advancement opportunities due to the management structure.

-#### What are your best qualities? | Why should we hire you?
+### What are your best qualities? | Why should we hire you?
-* I am the kind of person who will figure out what needs to be done on my own, figures out how to do it, and gets it done.
-* I care about delivering high quality work, and enjoy seeing people use what I have built.
+In addition to my **strong technical skills** and **clean coding** abilities, I possess excellent soft skills.
+I care about delivering **high-quality work** and enjoy seeing other people use what I've build.
+I have strong **attention to detail**, **communication skills**, and the ability to **explain complex concepts** in simple terms.
+I'm **passionate** about web development, I enjoy finding creative solutions to problems, and highly enthusiastic about learning and growing in my field.

-#### Where do you see yourself in five years?
+### Where do you see yourself in five years?
-* I enjoy being an individual contributor, mentoring, and leveraging technology to add business value.
-* In five years I see myself as a successfull software engineer who has benefitted the business and achieved my technical goals.
-I'd like to be a lead developer, have a large role in the projects and be able to mentor junior devs.
+In five years, I see myself as a highly skilled and experienced software engineer.
+My goal is to become an expert full-stack developer, and I plan to achieve this by staying up-to-date with the latest industry trends, attending relevant training and conferences, and actively seeking out new challenges and projects that allow me to develop my skills.

 # Tough interview questions

-#### Tell me about a conflict you had with your co-worker
+### Tell me about a conflict you had with your co-worker
+I once had a conflict with a co-worker about a feature we were implementing in a web application.
+We had different ideas, but I initiated an open conversation where we listened to each other's perspectives and found a solution that combined the best elements of both our ideas.
+We established a better understanding of each other's work styles and perspectives, and this helped us work more effectively as a team going forward.

-#### Tell me about the time you failed to meet the deadline or a project was at risk of failure.
+### Tell me about the time you failed to meet the deadline or a project was at risk of failure.
-#### What is the hardest technical project you'we worked on
+I once faced an unexpected issue during a project that put our timeline at risk.
+I immediately informed the project manager and team members and we worked together to find a solution.
+We adjusted the timeline, worked extra hours, and utilized additional resources to get the job done on time.
+The experience taught me to anticipate potential issues and communicate proactively with the team.
+It also showed me the value of working collaboratively to find solutions.

 # Negotiating the salary

 #### What are your salary expectations?
 * I am open to discussion regarding my salary expectations.
 However, given my salary in my previous position as well as my industry knowledge and experience, I feel that a salary between the range of $xx,000 and $xx,000 is fair.

 #### What is your curent salary?
 * I'd prefer not to say what my curent salary is because if it's higher then what you expect to pay for this job, I wouldn't want that to eliminate me frrom being considered for this job - because I might be willing to accept less for the right position - and , if it's lower then what this job would pay, I wouldn't want to sell myself shot either- I'm sure you can understand.

 #### What is the range of your preferred salary?
 * Well, if you tell me what the range is, even though I don't know enough to state exactly what my salary requirements are, I can tell you whether or not the range matches up to what am I looking for.
 * It depends on the overall compensation including benefits.